Mike Braun: Effort to overturn 2020 presidential election result

 After Biden won the 2020 presidential election, Trump refused to concede and made baseless claims of election fraud.
 Braun defended, and joined in, Trump's attempt to overturn the election results.
 He wrote a Washington Examiner editorial criticizing the media for not taking accusations of voter fraud seriously.
 Along with 10 other Republican senators, Braun initially pledged to object to the counting of the electoral votes in several key states.
-After the storming of the Capitol by a violent pro-Trump mob, Braun reversed himself and voted against objections to the election results, saying that he "didn't feel comfortable with today's events."
+After the storming of the Capitol by violent pro-Trump rioters, Braun reversed himself and voted against objections to the election results, saying that he "didn't feel comfortable with today's events."

 In Trump's second impeachment trial, on charges of incitement of insurrection, Braun voted to acquit Trump.

 On May 28, 2021, Braun abstained from voting on the creation of an independent commission to investigate the January 6 storming of the Capitol.

 Economy

 Braun supported the Republican Party's tax legislation in 2017.
-He said the tax reform bill was "revenue-neutral"; the nonpartisan Congressional Budget Office estimated that the bill would increase U.S. debt.
-Braun has called for cuts to the U.S. budget, saying that the U.S. "has a spending problem."
+When asked "The nonpartisan Congressional Budget Office says the tax cuts are increasing U.S. debt.
+Would you vote to cut spending on some programs in order to pay for them?", Braun replied, "Tax cuts are a revenue-neutral way to get our economy roaring again, but the federal government doesn't have a revenue problem; it has a spending problem."

+Braun was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

+Education

+In June 2025, Braun worked to increase his control over Indiana University by removing members of the Board of Trustees elected by alumni and replacing them with his own appointees.
+A month earlier, he had said he would not do so.

 Environmentalism

 Braun is a self-described conservationist.
 He has called Swedish climate activist Greta Thunberg an "inspiration" and advocated that the Republican Party be more aggressive in combating climate change.
 He opposed the 2015 Paris climate change agreement, but supports using reforestation, carbon pricing, and carbon capture to reduce or mitigate carbon dioxide emissions.
 He also serves as the chair of the bipartisan Climate Solutions Caucus, which was founded in October 2019.
 Braun sponsored the Growing Climate Solutions Act, a bill that would make it simpler for farmers to sell carbon credits on existing carbon trading markets in California and in the Northeast.

-Braun has a 4% lifetime score from the environmental advocacy group League of Conservation Voters.
+Foreign policy

+In January 2024, Braun voted against a resolution, proposed by Senator Bernie Sanders, to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
+The proposal was defeated, 72 to 11.